 As with music, there's a small sliver of storage space given over to your photos — if you want to make sure that pictures of your nearest and dearest are with you at all times, then Apple Watch makes it possible.
 By default, the Favourites album on your iPhone is synced over to the watch, but you can change this through the Apple Watch app on your mobile: creating a dedicated album for timepiece pictures is probably the best option.

-At the moment, only Apple-made apps are allowed to run on the Apple Watch itself rather than the iPhone — and that includes Passbook.
 Your movie tickets, loyalty cards and money-off vouchers are right there on your wrist when you need them, even if you've accidentally lost your smartphone (or smashed it on the way to the airport).
-Note that the Passbook app is getting rebranded as Wallet when iOS 9 arrives in the autumn.
+With Apple Pay becoming increasingly prominent, tapping your wrist is a natural alternative to your phone.

 Set alarms and timers